Butterscotch Pecan Pie Recipe

 In a large mixing bowl, whisk eggs and vanilla until frosty.
 Pour the butterscotch filling mixture into eggs a little at a time to temper the eggs.
 Keep pouring the filling mixture little by little as you mix gently.

-Add pecans and stir.
+Add pecans to the mixture and stir.

 Pour the pecan pie filling in a prepared pie crust.
 Place pie pan on a large baking sheet and bake in a preheated 375˚F oven for 45-55 minutes, until the filling has puffed up a little and cracked slightly on the sides.
 The center of the pie may wobble but it shouldn’t be soupy.
 Let the pie cool on a rack.